canonical/microk8s.io/docs/setting-snap-channel.md

 # Snap channel overview

 Microk8s is a snap deploying Kubernetes.
-The MicroK8s snap closely follow upstream Kubernetes, so understanding a bit about the Kubernetes release cycle is helpful for more insight into MicroK8s releases.
+The MicroK8s snap closely follows upstream Kubernetes, so understanding a bit about the Kubernetes release cycle is helpful for more insight into MicroK8s releases.

 Upstream Kubernetes ships a new release series (e.g. 1.16.x) approximately every three months.
 Prior release series may get periodic bugfix releases: for